Speech and Language Pathology Assistant Certificate

 Outcomes & Pathways

-Students who graduate with the certificate in Speech and Language Pathology Studies (SLPS) will be able to:
+Students who graduate with the certificate in Speech and Language Pathology Assistant Studies (SLPA) will be able to:

 • understand and articulate how speech and language develops;